plotly/plotly.py/doc/python/text-and-annotations.md

 *New in 5.23*

-In the previous example, we set a `font-weight` using a keyword value.
-You can also set `font-weight` using a numeric value.
+In the previous example, we set a font `weight` using a keyword value.
+You can also set font `weight` using a numeric value.

-The font weights available depend on the `font-family` that is set.
-The `font-weight` If you set a `font-weight` that isn't available for a particular `font-family`, the weight will be rounded to the nearest available value.
+The font weights available depend on the font familiy that is set.
+If you set a font `weight` that isn't available for a particular font familiy, the weight will be rounded to the nearest available value.

 ```python